Does a Canadian Boating License Work in the US?

 Following the rules will reduce any risk of legal complications and keep yourself and other boaters safer so you have more fun when traveling through international waters.

-So, is your Canadian boating license valid in USA waters?
-Is there something else you need to apply for?
+So, what should you know about your Canadian boating license being valid in USA waters?
 Here's what you need to know.

 In other words, many U.S. states have an agreement with Canada that they will honor one another's boating licenses and safety certificates.